latest nhpb_banner 1__compressed2

 • Payment of reconnection fees or security deposits for electricity to operate cooling equipment, including air conditioners.

-• Funds for electricity and utility bills.
+• Funds for electricity and utility bills, with referrals to other utility assistance programs in Virginia.

 • The Department of Family Services can pay for attic or whole-house fans, including a ceiling unit.